 - Packing lists – Packing lists depend on how long you’re traveling, what climate you’ll be in, and many other factors.
 That being said, we usually travel with carry-on sized bags.
-Here is Brandon’s packing list and here’s Anne’s packing list.
+Here is a packing list for men and here’s a packing list for women.

 - Banking and Credit Cards – for international travel and long term travel in general, it’s important to get your banking and credit cards sorted out.
 You need a credit card with free international fees as well as an ATM card with no fees.
 Here’s a guide to help you get a handle on your travel banking.

 - Favorite yoga mats for traveling – no surprise that we usually travel with yoga mats.
 We’ve tested pretty much all the traveling yoga mats the YOGO is the best.
 If you’re curious about other options, we put together our top 5 here.

 - Comfy travel clothes – it can be hard to find the right travel clothes.
 It’s not easy to find clothes that are comfy, practical, and still somewhat stylish.